ePortfolio Graduation Requirement

 Artifacts could include (but are not limited to) written assignments, recorded presentations, PowerPoint presentations, copies of publications, writings, or drawings, newspaper articles written about a project, letters confirming your participation with service organizations, and/or photos of items built or created along with certification that the item pictured was original work.

 Each Communication track has its own set of requirements for learning competencies and required artifacts.
 Strategic Comm majors should follow the same guidelines and Organizational Communication.
-See the list below for your specific track here.
+See the list below for your specific track:

 Note: One artifact may demonstrate several objectives, and more than one artifact could be used for one objective.
 Since this is a new process, and we want to be sure you have the opportunity to submit your best work, substitutions are possible for both the Written and Oral Communication artifacts.
 Please contact the Assessment Director firstname.lastname@example.org to discuss your options at least 2 weeks before you intend to submit your ePortfolio.